Uploading an object

 --object-lock-mode

-to place an object version under an object lock for a certain period with a configuration different from the bucket's object lock default settings.--object-lock-legal-hold-status
+to place an object version under an object lock with retention that is different from the bucket's default settings.--object-lock-legal-hold-status

 For more information about these parameters, see the guide above.